ym98274/LLM-AutoProject/README.md

 The authors of the original LMdrive system note that training for the vision encoder component with the complete dataset took 2-3 days with 8 A100 GPUs with 80GB memory.
 A similar estimate was provided in respect of the LLM component.

-To support quick protyping, this work modifies the training scripts to run with a single GPU and in a non-distriubuted fashion.
+To support quick protyping, this work modifies the training scripts to run with a single A100 GPU in a non-distriubuted fashion.
 These are also provided with model code and weights but can be further adjusted for specific requirements.
-Additional data parsing scripts are provided to help download a selected data distribution.
+Additional data parsing scripts are supplied to help download a selected data distribution.

-The updated code has been tested extensivley to be compatible with the CARLA simulation environment.
+The updated code has been tested extensively to be compatible with the CARLA simulation environment.
 Thus, autonomous-driving researchers are encouraged to download the modified components and evaluate these with the CARLA simulator.

 ### Usage instructions